They can achieve many important personal and financial objectives, but their relationship to IRAs is complex

 - Generation-skipping transfer trusts.
 Also called dynasty trusts, they are used to transfer property from a grandparent to grandchild (skipping the child’s generation) in order to save estate taxes.

 - Spendthrift trusts.
-Where there is concern that the beneficiary may be unable to handle money wisely, a trust can be used to manage the property and disburse funds to the beneficiary, who is not permitted to give away any interest in the trust.
+Where there is a concern that the beneficiary may be unable to handle money wisely, a trust can be used to manage the property and disburse funds to the beneficiary, who is not permitted to give away any interest in the trust.

 - Medicaid trusts.
 These are trusts created so that property is preserved for the family of an elderly person who needs Medicaid to pay for long-term care.
 The trusts must be established more than five years before applying for Medicaid in order to achieve the intended results.